 20 Bring a familiar cuddly toy

 But don’t lose it!
-Alex was sent a fabulous knitted Curious George by his Nan when he was just 18 months old and until late last year, George travelled everywhere with us.
+Our son was sent a fabulous knitted Curious George by his Nan when he was just 18 months old and until late last year, George travelled everywhere with us.
 He has been to the Canaries several times, Slovenia and even New York.

 During the Flight